 With mortgage rates still very low, borrowers all across Connecticut are refinancing their mortgages.
 Even with the unfortunate drop in real estate values and the changes in the types of mortgages that are available, many people can and are refinancing.
-With rates this low, now is the time to refinance your CT mortgage if you can!
 But along with the rate and the other parts of your mortgage approval, a borrower should also consider loan closing costs.
 Here is a link to obtain a quote from me for your Connecticut loan refinance closing costs http://www.attybegemann.com/Get_a_Quote.html.

 Who does refinance mortgage loan closings in Connecticut?
 Do I have to use an Attorney?

 Historically in Connecticut, mortgage loans have been closed by a Connecticut real estate attorney.
 Connecticut is considered an ‘attorney state’ meaning that real estate closings are performed by Connecticut licensed attorneys.
-However, for better or worse, closings are also increasingly done by title companies.
+However, increasingly real estate closings are done by title companies.
 These closings are usually not done by or under the supervision of an attorney, and are usually performed by a company that the lender chooses, and may even have a financial relationship with.
-The actual loan closing is commonly performed by a notary, who is prohibited from actually explaining the loan documents.
-While frequently the borrower is told this is a cost saving measure, the services of an attorney frequently cost no more, and sometimes are even less expensive than paying for a notary and title company to do the closing.
+The actual loan closing is commonly performed by a notary, who is prohibited by law from actually explaining the loan documents.
+While frequently the borrower is told this is a cost saving measure, the services of a Connecticut attorney frequently cost no more, and sometimes are even less expensive than paying for a notary and title company to do the closing.
 There is really no reason not to insist on having an experienced real estate attorney for your loan closing.

 What are the common refinance loan closing costs?